benjymous/annotations/sandman/sandman.54.md

 to be simultaneously naive and paranoid.
 The series was a savage parody of the '60s youth movements, quite unlike Gaiman's portrayal of the character.
+           panel 3:
+"With all his heart and mind and soul..."
+This is reminiscent of Jesus'
+description of the greatest commandment: "Love the Lord with all your
+heart, and all your mind, and all your strength."
+(Mark 12:30, Luke 10:27, Matthew @22:37).
+This continues the religious theme in this issue.

            panel 4: The quote is from Kennedy's inaugural speech, given on January 20, 1961.
 Prez's birth would then be in 1954.